-These two problems were interrelated.
-The larger the result set, the longer it would take to load.
-Users had internalized this constraints and were working around them.
-They talked about searching the largest area possible, or querying shorter time frames than they ideally would, to limit the number of records returned and speed up the process.
+These two problems were related.
+The larger the result set, the slower it would load.
+Users had internalized these constraints and were working around them.
+They talked about searching “the largest area possible”, or querying shorter time frames than they ideally would, to limit the number of records returned and speed up the process.

 When searching an area on the map, then results are not added to the map immediately.
 Instead they load into a spreadsheet-like view first.
 In this view users can filter the data, and then map it.
 But this process was also a bit time consuming.
 Often the user would have to wait for the initial data to finish before filtering.

 Avoiding this slowness, and giving users tools to filter the data without waiting for the entire set to load were key takeaways.
 It also became clear that allowing users to query the data based on its attributes would be useful, and this informed the design of what we called the query builder.

 Another thing we learned was that the language used in the app, while confusing to folks outside the oil and gas industry made sense to its users.
 In our interviews we heard users using these terms, and when we asked them directly about it, they explained that they were industry terms.
 One participant pointed us to a web site that provided a glossary of industry terms, which helped validate the language used in the app.

 The menu helps the user narrow their results, alllowing them to search a single data set using common attributes.

 Results are shown in a table, similar to the display used elsewhere in the app.

 The dropdowns and check boxes in the left rail allow the user to filter the results set.
 The app uses Elastic Search as a data store.
 I knew from previous projects that Elastic Search can surface refinements from the entire result set, even when only displaying a single page of results.

 Mutually exclusive refinements are presented in a dropdown, while check boxes allow the user to apply multiple filters from a single data attribute.

 Interface for searching by section, township & range